Joseph Zimmel Sells 2,024 Shares of FactSet Research Systems Inc. (NYSE:FDS) Stock

 - On Friday, July 16th, Joseph Zimmel sold 5,626 shares of FactSet Research Systems stock.
 The shares were sold at an average price of $342.56, for a total transaction of $1,927,242.56.

-The business also recently announced a quarterly dividend, which was paid on Thursday, September 16th.
-Stockholders of record on Tuesday, August 31st were issued a $0.82 dividend.
-This represents a $3.28 annualized dividend and a dividend yield of 0.83%.
-The ex-dividend date of this dividend was Monday, August 30th.
-FactSet Research Systems’s dividend payout ratio (DPR) is presently 30.17%.
+The company also recently announced a quarterly dividend, which was paid on Thursday, September 16th.
+Stockholders of record on Tuesday, August 31st were given a dividend of $0.82 per share.
+The ex-dividend date was Monday, August 30th.
+This represents a $3.28 dividend on an annualized basis and a dividend yield of 0.83%.
+FactSet Research Systems’s payout ratio is currently 30.17%.

-Several hedge funds have recently modified their holdings of the company.
-Ninety One North America Inc. grew its holdings in FactSet Research Systems by 28.8% during the 2nd quarter.
-Ninety One North America Inc. now owns 104,318 shares of the business services provider’s stock valued at $35,010,000 after purchasing an additional 23,334 shares during the last quarter.
-Korea Investment CORP boosted its stake in shares of FactSet Research Systems by 82.6% during the first quarter.
-Korea Investment CORP now owns 15,700 shares of the business services provider’s stock valued at $4,845,000 after purchasing an additional 7,100 shares in the last quarter.
-Sei Investments Co. boosted its position in FactSet Research Systems by 10.3% during the second quarter.
-Sei Investments Co. now owns 21,212 shares of the business services provider’s stock valued at $7,067,000 after purchasing an additional 1,987 shares in the last quarter.
-Jensen Investment Management Inc. grew its holdings in shares of FactSet Research Systems by 39.9% during the second quarter.
-Jensen Investment Management Inc. now owns 15,960 shares of the business services provider’s stock valued at $5,356,000 after buying an additional 4,550 shares during the last quarter.
-Finally, FDx Advisors Inc. lifted its position in FactSet Research Systems by 3.0% during the second quarter.
-FDx Advisors Inc. now owns 2,144 shares of the business services provider’s stock valued at $720,000 after purchasing an additional 63 shares during the period.
-87.49% of the stock is currently owned by hedge funds and other institutional investors.
+Several equities analysts have weighed in on the stock.
+Morgan Stanley raised their target price on shares of FactSet Research Systems from $286.00 to $301.00 and gave the company an “underweight” rating in a report on Wednesday.
+William Blair reiterated a “market perform” rating on shares of FactSet Research Systems in a report on Wednesday.
+Stifel Nicolaus lifted their price target on shares of FactSet Research Systems from $337.00 to $400.00 and gave the stock a “hold” rating in a report on Thursday.
+Barclays upgraded shares of FactSet Research Systems from an “equal weight” rating to an “overweight” rating and lifted their price target for the stock from $340.00 to $450.00 in a report on Wednesday, August 25th.
+Finally, Royal Bank of Canada lifted their price target on shares of FactSet Research Systems from $375.00 to $425.00 and gave the stock an “outperform” rating in a report on Monday, August 9th.
+Three investment analysts have rated the stock with a sell rating, five have issued a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat.com, FactSet Research Systems presently has an average rating of “Hold” and an average price target of $376.80.

-A number of analysts have recently weighed in on FDS shares.
-Credit Suisse Group raised their target price on FactSet Research Systems from $350.00 to $395.00 and gave the company a “neutral” rating in a research note on Wednesday.
-Deutsche Bank Aktiengesellschaft upped their target price on shares of FactSet Research Systems from $330.00 to $380.00 and gave the company a “hold” rating in a research note on Wednesday.
-Barclays raised shares of FactSet Research Systems from an “equal weight” rating to an “overweight” rating and boosted their price target for the company from $340.00 to $450.00 in a report on Wednesday, August 25th.
-Stifel Nicolaus lifted their target price on FactSet Research Systems from $337.00 to $400.00 and gave the stock a “hold” rating in a report on Thursday.
-Finally, UBS Group upgraded FactSet Research Systems from a “sell” rating to a “neutral” rating and increased their price target for the stock from $303.00 to $415.00 in a report on Thursday.
-Three research analysts have rated the stock with a sell rating, five have given a hold rating and three have issued a buy rating to the company.
-According to data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $376.80.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Clean Yield Group acquired a new position in shares of FactSet Research Systems during the second quarter worth $25,000.
+Eagle Bay Advisors LLC acquired a new position in shares of FactSet Research Systems during the second quarter worth $33,000.
+Freedman Financial Associates Inc. acquired a new position in shares of FactSet Research Systems during the second quarter worth $34,000.
+Quadrant Capital Group LLC increased its stake in shares of FactSet Research Systems by 39.6% in the second quarter.
+Quadrant Capital Group LLC now owns 127 shares of the business services provider’s stock worth $43,000 after buying an additional 36 shares during the last quarter.
+Finally, Key Financial Inc increased its stake in shares of FactSet Research Systems by 21.4% in the second quarter.
+Key Financial Inc now owns 170 shares of the business services provider’s stock worth $61,000 after buying an additional 30 shares during the last quarter.
+87.49% of the stock is currently owned by institutional investors and hedge funds.

 About FactSet Research Systems